 After a bit of research I ended up buying the iKettle 3 from Smarter.
 They also do a fridge cam, for what it’s worth, but it was the kettle I wanted.

 I bought it largely on the promise that they intend to integrate it with HomeKit eventually and I can say “Hey Siri, boil the kettle” and it will be done.
 That facility isn’t there yet and I’m going to take a star off this review already for that.
 I’ll put it back on when (or if) the iKettle integrates with Siri and the HomePod.

 Of course anything with an ‘i’ in front of it comes with an app and the app you need in this case is the ‘Smarter’ app, which is available for free at all good App Stores.
 The app needs to connect to your wireless network and then you point your phone or iPad, screen down, at a flashing red light on the bottom of the kettle.
 This connects everything together.
 It took me three attempts but then I was ready to go.

-Don’t worry too much, the app guides you very well through the process of setting things up.
+Don’t worry too much, the app guides you through the process of setting things up very well.

 If you just want to boil the kettle on an ad-hoc basis, fire up the app and press start.
 The app will tell you when the kettle has boiled.
 You can select the temperature you want it to go to but I always leave that at 100 degrees because, not being American, I like my tea made with boiling water.

 That’s mainly how I use it but it has far greater capabilities than this.